 The Research and Creation Prize recognizes the original nature of the recipient’s research or innovation work and aims to highlight a discovery, scientific publication, or significant creation work they have published during the calendar year preceding the competition.

+This is awarded as part of the Research and Graduate Studies Celebration.
 Three prizes are awarded each year to UdeS professors.
 These prizes may be awarded to an individual or a team.

 Medicine and Health Sciences

 Fighting on enemy ground

 When faced with the COVID-19 pandemic in 2020, several research teams sought to develop strategies to protect us from infection, limit transmission, or offer treatment options.
 It is in this context that three researchers from the Institut de pharmacologie de Sherbrooke, professors Richard Leduc, Pierre-Luc Boudreault, and the late Éric Marsault, partnered with research teams from the University of British Columbia and Cornell University to find innovative solutions.

 Rather than attempting to confer immunity the same way as vaccines, the team’s approach was to directly block the virus from penetrating the host’s cells by targeting one of its proteins and not the virus itself, as is the case for the vast majority of antivirals on the market today.
 This approach has an enormous advantage, as it remains effective despite possible mutations of the virus.

 In March 2022, the team demonstrated that treatment with N-0385, a bioactive molecule capable of inhibiting the enzymatic activity of the transmembrane serine protease 2 (TMPRSS2), reduced COVID-19 infection.
 For the first time, a molecule targeted against a human enzyme has been shown to be effective in curbing SARS-CoV-2 infection, paving the way for the development of treatments to fight COVID-19.